MSCI (NYSE:MSCI) Research Coverage Started at Deutsche Bank Aktiengesellschaft

-Deutsche Bank Aktiengesellschaft began coverage on shares of MSCI (NYSE:MSCI) in a report published on Friday morning, Analyst Ratings Network reports.
-The firm issued a buy rating and a $475.00 target price on the technology company’s stock.
+Investment analysts at Deutsche Bank Aktiengesellschaft began coverage on shares of MSCI (NYSE:MSCI) in a report released on Thursday, Benzinga reports.
+The brokerage set a “buy” rating and a $475.00 price target on the technology company’s stock.
+Deutsche Bank Aktiengesellschaft’s price target indicates a potential upside of 15.75% from the stock’s previous close.

-Other research analysts have also recently issued research reports about the company.
-UBS Group upgraded MSCI from a neutral rating to a buy rating and boosted their price target for the stock from $452.00 to $463.00 in a research note on Monday, February 1st.
-Barclays upped their target price on shares of MSCI from $360.00 to $490.00 and gave the company an overweight rating in a research note on Thursday, December 17th.
-Morgan Stanley lifted their price target on shares of MSCI from $422.00 to $448.00 and gave the stock an equal weight rating in a research note on Friday, January 29th.
-Finally, Atlantic Securities cut shares of MSCI from an overweight rating to a neutral rating in a report on Thursday, November 26th.
-Three equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-MSCI has an average rating of Buy and an average target price of $453.71.
+Other equities research analysts also recently issued reports about the stock.
+Atlantic Securities downgraded shares of MSCI from an “overweight” rating to a “neutral” rating in a research report on Thursday, November 26th.
+Barclays lifted their price target on shares of MSCI from $360.00 to $490.00 and gave the company an “overweight” rating in a research report on Thursday, December 17th.
+Morgan Stanley lifted their price target on shares of MSCI from $422.00 to $448.00 and gave the company an “equal weight” rating in a research report on Friday, January 29th.
+Finally, UBS Group upgraded shares of MSCI from a “neutral” rating to a “buy” rating and lifted their price target for the company from $452.00 to $463.00 in a research report on Monday, February 1st.
+Three research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+MSCI currently has an average rating of “Buy” and a consensus target price of $453.71.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, February 26th.
-Stockholders of record on Friday, February 19th were paid a $0.78 dividend.
-This represents a $3.12 annualized dividend and a dividend yield of 0.75%.
-The ex-dividend date of this dividend was Thursday, February 18th.
-MSCI’s dividend payout ratio (DPR) is presently 48.45%.

-In other MSCI news, COO Cd Baer Pettit sold 2,500 shares of the stock in a transaction that occurred on Thursday, February 4th.
-The shares were sold at an average price of $420.52, for a total value of $1,051,300.00.
-Following the transaction, the chief operating officer now directly owns 267,869 shares in the company, valued at $112,644,271.88.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In related news, COO Cd Baer Pettit sold 2,500 shares of MSCI stock in a transaction that occurred on Thursday, February 4th.
+The stock was sold at an average price of $420.52, for a total transaction of $1,051,300.00.
+Following the completion of the transaction, the chief operating officer now directly owns 267,869 shares in the company, valued at approximately $112,644,271.88.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
 Insiders own 2.94% of the company’s stock.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Motco bought a new stake in MSCI during the 4th quarter worth approximately $25,000.
-International Assets Investment Management LLC bought a new stake in shares of MSCI during the 4th quarter valued at $25,000.
-Magellan Asset Management Ltd bought a new stake in shares of MSCI during the 3rd quarter valued at $26,000.
-Vantage Consulting Group Inc purchased a new position in shares of MSCI during the 4th quarter valued at $33,000.
-Finally, Concord Wealth Partners bought a new position in MSCI in the 4th quarter worth $34,000.
+A number of institutional investors and hedge funds have recently modified their holdings of MSCI.
+International Assets Investment Management LLC acquired a new position in MSCI in the 4th quarter valued at $25,000.
+Motco acquired a new position in MSCI in the 4th quarter valued at $25,000.
+Magellan Asset Management Ltd acquired a new position in MSCI in the 3rd quarter valued at $26,000.
+Vantage Consulting Group Inc acquired a new position in MSCI in the 4th quarter valued at $33,000.
+Finally, Parkside Financial Bank & Trust raised its holdings in MSCI by 123.5% in the 4th quarter.
+Parkside Financial Bank & Trust now owns 76 shares of the technology company’s stock valued at $34,000 after acquiring an additional 42 shares during the last quarter.
 Institutional investors own 89.29% of the company’s stock.

 About MSCI